rhjoerg/vs2022-task-problem/README.md

 One of the significant differences: net6.0 uses "netstandard 2.1" and all the net6.0 ggodies whereas net472 uses "netstandard 2.0" and net4.0.

+## Experiment 4 - Remove MSBuild

+Since dotnet has its own MSBuild, I launched the Visual Studio Installer to remove its MSBuild component.
+But there are dependants to be removed as well &ndash; mainly the whole .Net development.
+Therefore: FAILURE.